 Cooking during the holidays can be challenging.
 When you’re juggling personal obligations, different eating habits and maintaining your sanity, the last thing you want to think about is what holiday recipes you’re going to make for the holiday meal!

 Luckily, there’s no need to stress anymore with some of my favorite fast and easy holiday recipes.
 These delicious dishes are all crowd-pleasers that your family will love.

-Note about recipes: I recommend using grass-fed dairy and goat milk, replace table salt with sea salt or kosher salt, replace canola and vegetable oil with coconut oil or ghee.
+Note about these holiday recipes: I recommend using grass-fed dairy and goat milk, replacing table salt with sea salt or kosher salt, and swapping canola and vegetable oil with coconut oil or ghee.

 Photo: Autumn Fruit Salad With Cinnamon Greek Yogurt Dressing / Kitchen Treaty

 Fresh, roasted green beans are topped with sweet caramelized shallots in this easy recipe.
 You won’t believe how much flavor just four ingredients will impart on this side.
 Make extra — there won’t be leftovers!